The Game (Dryden book)

-The Game is a book written by former ice hockey goaltender Ken Dryden.
-Published in 1983, the book is a non-fiction account of the 1978-79 Montreal Canadiens, detailing the life of a professional hockey player.
+The Game is a book written by ice hockey player Ken Dryden who played as a goaltender in the National Hockey League (NHL).
+Published in 1983, the book is a non-fiction account of the 1978–79 Montreal Canadiens, detailing the life of a professional athlete.
 The book describes the pressures of being a goaltender in the NHL, and gives readers a behind-the-scenes look at a team that would eventually win the 1979 Stanley Cup.
 Dryden writes about the life of an athlete, coping with the demands of a demanding sport and reconciling these pressures with life outside the arena.